Lynnaea Lumbard (Co-President)

 Jeff Vander Clute

-Jeff Vander Clute, B.A., is a board member and the executive director of New Stories.
-Jeff is a founding editor of Great Transition Stories, a project of New Stories, and has been helping to develop the Thriving Communities meme for the last two years.
+Jeff Vander Clute, B.A., is a founding editor of Great Transition Stories, a project of New Stories, and has been helping to develop the Thriving Communities meme for the last two years.
 Jeff sits on the boards of the Compassionate Action Network International and the Happiness Initiative.
 He is a serial entrepreneur and software engineer who has either founded or helped to build eight companies.
 At Tripod, in the first wave of the World Wide Web, he developed an online publishing platform that gave a voice to over 30 million people.
 He helped to start Eziba, a fair-trade e-commerce company working with artisans around the world and especially in conflict zones.
-He co-founded PRO Radiology, a medical-imaging company; Avanoo, an Internet company that has been researching and developing solutions at the intersection of consciousness and technology to “connect the global heart”; and CircLabs, a journalism technology company developed at the University of Missouri’s Donald W. Reynolds Journalism Institute.
+He co-founded PRO Radiology, a medical-imaging company; Avanoo, an Internet company that developed applications at the intersection of consciousness and technology to “connect the global heart”; and CircLabs, a journalism technology company developed at the University of Missouri’s Donald W. Reynolds Journalism Institute.

 Rick Ingrasci, M.D., M.P.H.